Click a flag for an approximate translation.

 Read the whole review below or jump to any section using the main headings below and the sidebar on the left.
-Or download the review, or a shortened version, as a pdf.
+Or download a complete copy of this sector review as a pdf document to read separately:

 The role of the private sector in corruption is ambiguous and at times contradictory.
 As one anti-corruption expert puts it: ‘The private sector cannot be generally treated either as a victim of corruption or as a perpetrator.
 It can be one or the other or both, depending on sectors and countries.
 The private sector is often a victim of some types of corruption and is often vocal against it, and at other times it is primarily a beneficiary, and drives corruption through links with bureaucrats and politicians’.
 We believe that private sector companies are crucial to reducing corruption.
 Most of the problems require the active engagement of multiple stakeholders, including both government and private sector.

 Note that we are not providing guidance on Company compliance and ethics programmes.
-This website is aimed differently, at how governments can lead on corruption reform and how the private sector can assist.
 There is a huge amount of guidance available on-line on how companies should organise themselves to avoid corruption in their businesses by setting up compliance, ethics and integrity programmes.
+This website has a different purpose, giving examples of how governments can lead on corruption reform and how the private sector can assist.

 AUTHORS AND CONTRIBUTORS